gabe-morris/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) forEach does not return anything, map returns a new array. forEach will mutate the given array, while map will not.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function

+ A Higher Order Function is a function that takes another function as an argument and a callback function is a function that is passed to another function

 3. Can you explain what a closure is and how you used it in the counter function?

+closure gives you access to the outer function's scope

 4. Describe the four principles of the 'this' keyword.
 5. Why do we need super() in an extended class?

+A: It allows us to inherit the parent class' attributes

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.